hivalor/hivalor/README.md

 - 👋 Hi, I’m Akbar Khan aka VALOR
 - 👀 I’m interested in Gaming, Streaming and Programming
 - 🌱 I’m currently learning ...
-C,JavaScript
+C,JavaScript,HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...